 Personal information can only be disclosed to someone for the primary purpose for which it is collected unless an exemption applies.

-The personal details of successful applicants (including name, home state, sport, and a brief description on the purpose of the program) may be released by the ASC/AIS to the public and the media for the use of promotional and educational purposes.
+The personal details of successful applicants (including name, home state, sport, and a brief description on the purpose of the program) may be released by the ASC to the public and the media for the use of promotional and educational purposes.

 For more information please read the ASC Privacy Policy.

-If the Australian Sports Commission (referred to in these terms and conditions as the ‘Australian Institute of Sport’) decides to offer the applicant the opportunity to attend the Talent Program, the offer (Offer) will be made subject to these terms and conditions.
+If the Australian Sports Commission (referred to in these terms and conditions as the ‘ASC’) decides to offer the applicant the opportunity to attend the Talent Program, the offer (Offer) will be made subject to these terms and conditions.